P0x1c0/P0x1c0-Nuke-Bot/README.md

 4. Now enter your token from the bot you just created.

-5. enter the server id fronm the server you want to Nuke.
+5. enter the server id from the server you want to Nuke.

 6. ✔ Now you are ready to nuke ✔